 Arte Johnson Was a Verrry Interesting Actor

-Emmy Award-winning American comedian, character actor and octogenarian senior citizen Arte Johnson was born on January 20, 1929 in Benton Harbor, Michigan.
+Emmy Award-winning American comedian and character actor Arte Johnson was born on January 20, 1929 in Benton Harbor, Michigan.

 His full name is Arthur Stanton Eric Johnson, and he told Coping® with Cancer Magazine that he grew up on a farm in southern Michigan.
 His twin brother Cos Johnson (nee Coslough) became a screenwriter, while Arte Johnson shifted from a career in writing at Viking Press in New York City, to performing onstage in Gentlemen Prefer Blondes and Broadway.